QuantVI/fcs/README.md

     - Thus `startapp` really means "__create__ a new app"
     - `python3 manage.py startapp reservation`
     - Be sure to add this app to the `settings.py` file in the `installed_apps` list

+### Folder Structure
+- anEnv : folder made by using this name for virtual env : `python -m venv anEnv`
+  - bin, include, lib, lib64, pyenv.cfg : folders and config file inside __anEnv__ when it's created
+- after activating `anEnv` you run pip
+- `pip install django` : wil put Djano 5.1.4 (or latest) into your lib64/python3.12/site-packages folder
+  - asfiref 3.8.1 and sqlparse 0.5.3 are also installed
+  - The show up with `Django==5.1.4` when you run `pip freeze`
+- with anEnv still activated
+  - `django-admin` command can be called from anywhere, even the root "fcs" folder
+  - `django-admin startproject littlelemon`
+  - if called in `workspaces/fcs` then a folder is made there.
+  - This is why it's good to create a **"Project Folder"** beuuase
+  otherwise `anEnv` and `littlelemon` are in the `fcs` parent folder,
+  but we do not know that `anEnv` was the virtual environment specifically
+  made for the `littlelemon` Django project.